crafkin/simple-tools-for-research/README.md

 ## Automatically split PDFs
 Do you find it annoying to manually export PDFs into separate documents, e.g. for visualizations that gradually appear in a Beamer presentation?

-When presenting busy experiment design visualizations in a Beamer presentation, it is useful to have the visualization populate sequentially.
+*Use case.* When presenting busy experiment design visualizations in a Beamer presentation, it is useful to have the visualization populate sequentially.
 I first create the design visualization in Powerpoint or Google Slides.
 Then I create different slides that gradually reveal the whole design visualization by deleting elements and saving them as new slides.
 Then I export to a PDF.

 The exported PDF has several pages, one for each step of the visualization.
 It is tedious to manually extract each page and save as a new PDF.
 The below code uses the simple command-line utility `split-pdf` to split the pdf and rename each page as a separate pdf, for inputting into Beamer.
 You can use Python (say) to call the utility and split the pdf into individual pages, indexed by numbers.

 For instance, suppose you have `experiment-design.pdf` which is five pages long.
 You can generate five one-page pdfs in the same directory titled `experiment-design-1.pdf`, `experiment-design-2.pdf`, ..., `experiment-design-5.pdf` in one line of code, which saves a few minutes of manually exporting.

-The code requires having installed `split-pdf`, via `brew install split-pdf`.
+*Code.* The code requires having installed `split-pdf`, via `brew install split-pdf`.
 The code just calls the utility.

 - [Python](split-pdf.py).
 - [Emacs lisp](split-pdf.lisp).
 Callable via `M-x split-pdf`, if added to your emacs config.